gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   .. index:: Hiding of Declarations

-  This switch activates warnings on hiding declarations.
-  A declaration is considered hiding if it is for a non-overloadable entity, and it declares an entity with the same name as some other entity that is directly or use-visible.
-The default is that such warnings are not generated.
+  This switch activates warnings on hiding declarations that are considered potentially confusing.
+Not all cases of hiding cause warnings; for example an overriding declaration hides an implicit declaration, which is just normal code.
+The default is that warnings on hiding are not generated.

 .. index:: -gnatwH  (gcc)